 Income protection (IP) benefits replace some of your income if you are under age 65 and can't work because you are sick or have been injured.

-IP cover features.
+IP cover features:

-- Waiting period before payment commences: 90 days

-- Payment period: Up to two years

-Payments will cease on return to work.
+- Waiting period before payment commences: 60 days - Payment period: Up to age 65 Payments will cease on return to work or when a Total and Permanent Disablement benefit is paid.